 Meet the Expert

-Dr. Loretta Ciraldo is a Miami-based board-certified dermatologist with over 40 years' experience and the founder of Dr. Loretta skincare.
+- Loretta Ciraldo, MD, FAAD, a Miami-based board-certified dermatologist.
+She is also the founder of Dr. Loretta skincare.

-Viniferine—an ingredient extracted from grapevine sap—visibly lightens dark spots, acne scars, and hyperpigmentation.
-According to Caudalie, a brand with formulas which often feature viniferine as a star ingredient, it does all of these things 62 times more effectively than vitamin C. Caudalie's Vinoperfect Brightening Moisturizer also features niacinamide, so you get double the bang for your buck.
+Viniferine—an ingredient exclusively extracted by skincare brand Caudalie from grapevine sap—is meant to lighten dark spots, acne scars, and hyperpigmentation.
+According to Caudalie, it does all of these things much more effectively than vitamin C. And while we adore the brand's Vinoperfect Radiance Serum, its Instant Brightening Moisturizer also boasts niacinamide, so you get double the bang for your buck.